abdul-kabugu/paxFi/README.md

     ###  account dosen't  hold  valid profile  id

     recheck  your  connected  account  and  make  sure  the connected  account  ===  the  account  used  to  create profile

+  #Contributors
+I noticed   at the contributors section  it show two person    Abdul and karagwe
+ but all of these accounts is owned by me
+  I can comfirm if is required (for hackathon judges )

+I committed with another account by mistake